Skip to main content

 • More permanent but harder to remove

-• Only recommended if no T-connector kit exists for your model
+• Only use if no T-connector kit exists for your model/year

 Connector Types